marciaj-sp1/HealDB/readme.md

 - **`link_medications_with_diseases.py`**
   - Purpose: Links medications with corresponding diseases using ICD codes identified by Amazon Comprehend Medical from drug indication text analysis.
   - Key Processes:
-    - Filters ICD data based on confidence scores (>0.7) with additional conditions for lower scores.
-    - Links extracted ICD codes to existing categories and subcategories in the HealDB ICD repository.
+    - Filters ICD codes by confidence (≥ 0.6) and excludes irrelevant or uncertain traits.
+    - Validates that codes exist in HealDB’s ICD category or subcategory tables.
+    - Selects the main trait (e.g., DIAGNOSIS, SYMPTOM) based on highest score and stores it.
+    - Adds fallback logic for ICDs with valid category prefixes (three first characters) even if subcategory is missing.
+    - Flags links with low confidence (< 0.7) to support further analysis.
-    - Updates the new medication-disease mapping table to reflect advanced research findings.
+    - Updates the medication-disease mapping table to reflect advanced research findings.

 ## **Interoperability**